Trait sp_std::convert::From 1.0.0[−][src]

 details.

 Note: This trait must not fail.
-If the conversion can fail, use TryFrom
+If the conversion can fail, use TryFrom.

 Generic Implementations

-is reflexive, which means thatFrom<T> for T
+From<T> for UimpliesInto<U> for TFromis reflexive, which means thatFrom<T> for Tis implemented

 Examples

-String
+String implements From<&str>:

-to a String is done as follows:
+An explicit conversion from a &str to a String is done as follows:

 let string = "hello".to_string(); let other_string = String::from("hello"); assert_eq!(string, other_string);

-While performing error handling it is often useful to implement From
+While performing error handling it is often useful to implement From for your own error type.

 By converting underlying error types to our own custom error type that encapsulates the